How to Switch from GA4 to Clickport Analytics

 Step 1: Remove the GA4 script

 Delete the Google Analytics script tag from your site.
-If you're using Google Tag Manager, remove the GA4 tag from your GTM container.
-If GTM was only there for GA4 (common), you can remove the GTM container script entirely.
+If you run Google Tag Manager, pull the GA4 tag out of your GTM container.
+And if GTM was only ever there to feed GA4, which is common, you can drop the whole GTM container script too.

 Step 2: Remove the cookie consent banner

-If GA4 was the only reason you had a cookie consent banner, you can remove it.
-Clickport doesn't use cookies, doesn't store personal data, and doesn't require consent under GDPR or ePrivacy.
-(See the full GDPR compliance docs for details.)
+If GA4 was the only reason you had a cookie consent banner, the banner can go too.
+Clickport sets no cookies, stores no personal data, and needs no consent under GDPR or ePrivacy.
+The GDPR compliance docs spell it out.

 Step 3: Update your privacy policy

-Replace the Google Analytics section in your privacy policy.
-Remove references to:
+Swap out the Google Analytics section in your privacy policy.
+Cut the references to:

 - Google Analytics cookies (